-Founded in 1993 by attorneys Steven Petrillo and Scott Goldberg, Petrillo and Goldberg is a Pennsauken, N.J., significant personal injury and workers’ compensation law firm that primarily serves communities in South Jersey and the metropolitan Philadelphia area.
+Founded in 1993 by attorneys Steven Petrillo and Scott Goldberg, Petrillo and Goldberg Law is a Pennsauken, N.J., significant personal injury and car accident law firm that primarily serves communities in South Jersey and the metropolitan Philadelphia area.
 We are a premier law firm in the region that helps those who have been seriously injured, serving as referral counsel to multiple area law firms.

 Under the workers’ compensation law in New Jersey, an employee who has sustained an on-the-job injury must notify his or her employer or supervisor promptly.
 The law obligates the employer to pay for the injured employee’s authorized medical treatment, provide payment for lost time at work, and provide payment for subsequent ill effects of the injury if they are deemed to be permanent and result in lessened ability to function.